tpoisot/ms_evo_networks/maintext.md

 TP -- feedbacks between species traits and interactions: is essentially an evolution of constraints on species distribution

+In its contemporary incarnation, coevolution studies the interactions between pairs of species composed of (potentially) genetically differentiated populations, which may be connected by gene-flow (dispersal).
+Theory surrounding coevolutions aims at finding mechanisms that links traits and their genetic architecture to the distribution of interaction outcomes [@thompson_raw_1999], so as to predict the impact of trait distribution on species interactions, and the impact of interactions on the evolution of trait distribution.
+Of particular interest to our goal is the central concept that (i) covariance in trait species will determine the distribution of interaction outcomes (that is the distribution of interaction strenght, in a network perspective), and (ii) the covariance between interaction outcome and trait distribution will drive the evolution of the trait in one or both species [@gomulkiewicz_dos_2007].

 # The current overlap

 ## The good: biogeographic perspectives on coevolution